NathanDuma/LinkedIn-Easy-Apply-Bot/README.md

 ## Execute

-To run the bot, run the following in the ocmmand line:
+To run the bot, run the following in the command line:
 ```
 python3 main.py
 ```